-Kay Sandel is an Associate Professor at Oklahoma City University has taught ballet at OCU since 1996.
+Kay Sandel is an Associate Professor at Oklahoma City University and has taught ballet at OCU since 1995.

 She danced professionally with Ruth Page International Ballet of Chicago, Chicago Lyric Opera Ballet, and Ballet Oklahoma.
 She studied with Roman Jasinski and Moscelyne Larkin, former members of the Original Ballet Russe.
 She danced for many years as principal dancer at Tulsa Ballet.
 While still in high school, she danced the role of “Myrtha” with Maria Tallchief as “Giselle.”
 She was awarded a Ford Foundation scholarship by Frederic Franklin to apprentice and dance with the National Ballet of Washington, D.C., where she also studied with Maria Swoboda and Oleg Turpine.

 For over thirty years, Ms. Sandel has owned and directed her own school, teaching and choreographing for students of all ages.
 Many of her students have become professional dancers and have been accepted into some of the most prestigious programs in North America, including School of American Ballet, North Carolina School of the Arts, and Joffrey.
 She has taught at University of Oklahoma, Oklahoma Dance Masters Conventions, and Omaha Ballet Association.